rscgithubveracode/aws-account-onboarding-lambda-clone/README.md

 `$ cd cloud-samples`

+# Changing standard policy json

+The default policy json for the role is in path `src/main/resources/policy.json`.
+If you wish to edit that, please do so before proceeding further.

 # s3 bucket creation

 This step is needed to deploy artifacts related to lambda function.
 We need to create a s3 bucket to